 - Conio.h: Console input/output header file.
 This contains console-related functions.
-For example, if you want to clear the console, clear the console means clear the output window, clrscr() predefined function is available.
+For example, if you want to clear the console, clearing the console means clearing the output window; clrscr() predefined function is available.
 If you want to read a character from the console, then have provided getch() predefined function.

 - String.h: This header file contains methods to manipulate the string.
-For example, if you want to find the length of a string, then you can use the predefined strlen() function and if you want to reverse the character of a string, then you can use the strren() function.
+For example, if you want to find the length of a string, you can use the predefined strlen() function, and if you want to reverse the character of a string, then you can use the strren() function.

 - Graphics.h: C language allows writing graphical programming also.
 Some 2D games we can develop using c programming also.
 For example, if you want to set the color, you can use setcolor() function and if you want to set the background color, then you can use setbkcolor predefined functions.
 There are so many functions available in the Graphics header file.

 - Dos.h: This header file contains functions that you can use to access operating system information.
 Dos stands for disk operating system.
-Operating system-related information if you want to access from your c program, then you can go for dos.h header file.
-For example, to get the date, you can use getdate function and to get the time you can use gettime predefined function.
+Operating system-related information: if you want to access from your c program, then you can go for dos.h header file.
+For example, to get the date, you can use the getdate function; to get the time, you can use the gettime predefined function.

 IDE (Integrated Development Environment)